PotentialLabs/meetglow.com/press.md

 ![](/images/sensing-infographic.jpg)

 Glow analyzes a home’s energy use data to understand how and when it uses energy.
 If it's using more than normal, Glow turns amber, then red.
 When a home is saving money, Glow turns green.
-And if there is extended high usage, like if someone accidentally left the oven or coffee pot on or the fridge door open, Glow sends a helpful push notification to the user's phone.
+And if there is extended high usage, like if someone accidentally left the oven on or the fridge door open, Glow sends a helpful push notification to the user's phone.
 Users can also set a monthly goal for the energy bill and Glow helps them stay on track.

 ### Why Glow Matters